-In a city like Bangkok, you are spoilt for choice with quirky things to do.
-A lot of these places and activities may seem perfectly normal to the locals, but will certainly seem a little odd to tourists!
+In a city like Bangkok, I love that you are spoilt for choice with quirky things to do.
+A lot of these places and activities may seem perfectly normal to the locals, but I have no doubt will seem a little odd to tourists!

 1. Spend the night in a prison

-But for those looking for a rather unique experience – complete with striped black and white prison pyjamas – then a night at Sook Station will be right up your street.
+But for those looking for a rather unique experience – complete with striped black and white prison pyjamas – then I’m sure that a night at Sook Station will be right up your street.

 You can even get a family room, if you fancy spending the night in a prison cell with your kids!
 Unlike a normal prison, you are of course free to come and go as you please.

 3. Siriraj Medical Museum

 It is a popular educational site for medical students, being home to various pathological, forensic, and anatomical specimens.

-From preserved organs and conjoined twins floating in a jar, to the mummified corpse of a serial killer and a giant scrotum from a man with elephantiasis… this is not a place for the squeamish!
-But for those with a strong stomach, it’s one of the best quirky things to do in Bangkok.
+From preserved organs and conjoined twins floating in a jar, to the mummified corpse of a serial killer and a giant scrotum from a man with elephantiasis… this is absolutely a unique place!

 4. Creepy crawly cuisine

 We’re all familiar with the scorpions on a stick and deep fried tarantula that you find on the streets of Bangkok.

 I think the dishes are immaculately presented.
 They could be mistaken for a plate of food right out of a Michelin-star restaurant – that is until you see the giant cricket sitting on top and the decorative silk worms dotted around the plate.

 5. Cabbages and Condoms

 As you approach the entrance and step foot inside the restaurant, you’ll notice a number of life-sized mannequins covered in – you guessed it – condoms.

 The main theme behind the restaurant is that of sexual health, hence the condom spectacle.
-Sexual health and condoms aside, it’s a great place to enjoy some delicious Thai food in a very pretty setting.
+Sexual health and condoms aside, I think it’s a great place to enjoy some delicious Thai food in a very pretty setting.